 It's also the best way to get more nourishing bone broth, pastured meats, and even some yummy vegetables into my family.
-We all have seconds and thirds, it's THAT good.
+They all have seconds and thirds, it's THAT good.

 Simple Taco Soup

 - 1 can organic black beans or 1-2 cans Great Northern beans (don't drain those), I love the beans at that link, they're already soaked for you!

 - 1 cup fresh or frozen organic sweet corn, if you're not watching your carbs

 - 4 cups of your favorite organic salsa OR if you don't have salsa on-hand add approximately 2 cups organic canned tomatoes plus 2 cups tomato sauce with extra spices like 1 Tablespoon cumin, 1 Tablespoon garlic powder, maybe a few shakes of dried oregano and parsley if you'd like — fresh herbs are even better if you have them, and for all of this just adapt to your own taste preferences.)
 Here's my homemade salsa recipe – this can be made ahead or I do buy it at the store sometimes.